csmr/jesbang/README.md

 ## JESBANG

 Adds Crunchbang-like desktop to Debian Jessie.
+Not ready, but might get you a desktop.
+Good luck!

 This is a simple script for automagic Crunchbangification of Debian Jessie netinstall.
 Makes getting from bare desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
 This script was mostly made from John Ruff's #! forum posts.